terraform-ibm-modules/terraform-ibm-cis/docs/README.md

 ## Global Load Balancer(GLB)

+The global load balancing service efficiently allocates your traffic among numerous servers by utilizing a blend of origin pools, health checks, and a load balancer.
+Global load balancing encompasses the following functionalities:
+- Load balancing options with both proxy and non-proxy configurations.
+- Utilization of origin pools and health checks.

-The [glb module](https://github.com/terraform-ibm-modules/terraform-ibm-cis/blob/main/modules/glb/) provides terraform resources to create and manage global load balancers in a CIS instance in an IBM Cloud account.
+The [glb module](https://github.com/terraform-ibm-modules/terraform-ibm-cis/blob/main/modules/glb/) within the CIS module provides terraform resources to create and manage global load balancers in a CIS instance.
 It also allows to configure health checks and other settings.
 For more information see [global load balancer concepts](https://cloud.ibm.com/docs/cis?topic=cis-global-load-balancer-glb-concepts).

 * The module runs without any error but when `glb_proxied` is set as `true`, then `ttl` is automatically set and cannot be updated.